-Importance of Your Coach
+Importance of Your Care Partner

-Involving a friend or relative as your coach is very important.
+Involving a friend or relative as your care partner is very important.

-Your coach should plan to come with you to your pre-operative class and to visit during your hospital stay to provide support and keep you focused on healing.
+Your care partner should plan to come with you to your preoperative class and to visit during your hospital stay to provide support and keep you focused on healing.